LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 \newpage

-In the other scenario, the tests are to be carried out before a new release in the repository on the basis of \href{https://github.com/features/actions}{GithubActions}.
+In the other scenario, the tests are to be carried out before a new release in the repository based on \href{https://github.com/features/actions}{GithubActions}.
 It has the possibility to host local runner software, which then has access to the hardware, but in this case a (+pc) must be permanently available for this task.
 Instead, the hardware sensors are simulated by software and executed via virtualisation on the services systems.